The following IP precedent provides comprehensive and up to date legal information covering:

 The Licensee is [insert background to licence/relevant transaction].

-The Licensor has agreed to grant a licence to the Licensee to use the trade marks[, copyright][ and designs] on the terms and conditions of this Agreement.
+The Licensor has agreed to grant a licence to the Licensee to use the trade marks[, copyright][ and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.